Delilovic/n8n-nodes-robotframework/README.md

 ![5_validate_node.png](screenshots/5_validate_node.png)

-In the **Validate Login** node, the input panel on the left shows the variables and values passed from the previous **Login** node, including the browser context `state_file` and the URL `current_url`.
-These are essential for this step as they allow the node to continue the session established during the login process without requiring reauthentication.
+In the **Validate Login** node, the input panel on the left displays the variables and values passed from the preceding **Login** node, which uses the `Log` keyword to pass the browser context `state_file` and the URL `current_url` to the **Validate Login** node.
+These variables are essential for this step as they enable the node to continue the session established during the login process without requiring reauthentication.

-The Robot Framework script for validation is defined in the edit field, where it utilizes the passed browser context and URL to verify that the login was successful.
-We have enabled **Log HTML** generation to include a detailed execution report.
+The Robot Framework script for validation is defined in the edit field, utilizing the passed browser context and URL to verify the success of the login operation.
+We have enabled **Log HTML** generation to provide a comprehensive execution report for this step.

-For demonstration purposes, the **Include Other Input Fields** option is enabled to show how this toggle can be used to forward all variables and values to the next node.
-This ensures that the Telegram node can access the `current_url` and include it in the notification message sent after the validation step.
+For demonstration purposes, the **Include Other Input Fields** toggle is enabled to pass all output variables from the **Validate Login** node to the next **Read Screenshot from Disk** node.
+In cases where duplicate variables with the same name exist, such as `terminal_output`, the variable generated in the **current Validate Login** node takes precedence over the one received from the **Login** node.
+However, these additional variables will not be used in the subsequent **Read Screenshot from Disk** node.

 ![6_validate_node_code.png](screenshots/6_validate_node_code.png)

-In the **Validate Login** node, we use the Expression View, which allows us to dynamically reference JavaScript expressions and variables from the previous node.
-Instead of hardcoding values, we use variables like `{{ $json.current_url }}` and `{{ $json.state_file }}`.
-On the right, we can see how these expressions are evaluated since the node has already been executed and the variables and their values are now known to the editor.
+In the **Validate Login** node, we use the **Expression View**, which allows us to dynamically reference JavaScript expressions and variables from the previous node.
+Instead of hardcoding values, we utilize variables such as `{{ $json.current_url }}` and `{{ $json.state_file }}`.
+On the right side, we can see how these expressions are evaluated after the node is executed, as the variables and their values are now known to the editor.

-This code reuses the browser context `state_file` from the previous node, enabling the browser to continue exactly where it left off.
-The code navigates to the saved URL and checks for the presence of a specific label ("Secure Area page for Automation Testing Practice") that is only visible after a successful login.
-To ensure accuracy and provide visual confirmation, the workflow also captures a screenshot, which will appear in the log.html file.
+This implementation reuses the browser context `state_file` from the previous node, enabling the browser to resume exactly where it left off.
+The workflow navigates to the saved URL and verifies the presence of a specific label ("Secure Area page for Automation Testing Practice") that appears only after a successful login.
+Additionally, the workflow captures a screenshot, which is sent via Telegram.
+The screenshot's file path is passed to the next node using the `Log` keyword.

-By combining variables from the previous node and runtime evaluations, this approach makes the workflow more flexible and adaptable to different inputs and scenarios.
+By combining the use of variables from the previous node with runtime evaluations, this approach enhances the workflow's flexibility and adaptability to various inputs and scenarios.

 ![7_validate_node_report.png](screenshots/7_validate_node_report.png)

 The log.html report generated from the **Validate Login** node confirms the successful execution of the validation step.
-The captured screenshot is included, showing the Secure Area page for Automation Testing Practice, which verifies that the login was successful.
+Instead of embedding the captured screenshot, its file path is provided, allowing us to use it for further processing.

+### Read Screenshot from Disk

+This node converts the screenshot stored on the disk to a n8n binary file, which can then be used in the Telegram node to send it as an image.

 ### Telegram Node Integration